Not approved in the US

 Limitations of Use

-Age: The safety and efficacy of Gazyvaro has not been established in patients under 18 years of age.
+Age: The safety and efficacy of Minjuvi in patients under 18 years of age have not been established.

-Vaccinations: Live virus vaccinations (e.g., chickenpox or measles, mumps, and rubella (MMR)) prior to or during Gazyvaro treatment are not recommended.
+Vaccinations: Live virus vaccinations (e.g. chickenpox or measles, mumps, and rubella (MMR)) are not recommended during treatment with Minjuvi.

 What type of immunotherapy is this?

 - Cell-killing antibody